officialcjunior/officialcjunior.github.io/content/blog/2021-8-13-gsoc-final.md

 ```
 Here, I made two new modules: `RzSysregsDB` and `RzSysregItem` to make this happen. `RzSysregsDB` just housed a hashtable
 which paired the address of the port and an `RzSysregItem` which contained the comment, type and all the other
 information related it.
-This PR also introduced `rz_sysreg_get()` to which you can pass on the type (mmio/reg) and the offset to get the port.
+This Pull Request also introduced `rz_sysreg_get()` to which you can pass on the type (mmio/reg) and the offset to get the corresnponding port.
 This is used where these ports are displayed as comments from `disasm.c`.

 After that, I jumped straight into the first phase and the crux of the project: CPU profiles.

 * [Introduce RzArchProfile and add support for CPU profiles](https://github.com/rizinorg/rizin/pull/1193)

-The CPU profiles, basically the files containing information about the CPUS were stored in SDB files at `librz/asm/cpus`
+The CPU profiles, basically the files containing information about the CPUs were stored in SDB files at `librz/asm/cpus`
 following a naming convention `arch-cpu` are loaded up at`rz_arch_profiles_init()` at the beginning.
-Then, it's parsed and stored into various data structures inside `RzArchProfile`, where `RzArchTarget` will house
+Then, it's parsed and stored into various data structures inside `RzArchProfile`, where `RzArchTarget` houses
 the name of the CPU and architecture and a pointer to `RzArchProfile` (`RzArchTarget` is currently under `RzAnalysis`).
-The IO registers and Extended IO registers were put inside a hashtable and the other data in normal `ut64` and
+Information about the IO registers and Extended IO registers were put inside a hashtable and the other data in normal
-character array variables for easy and fast access.
+`ut64` and character array variables for easy and fast access.

 ```c++
 typedef struct rz_arch_profile_t {